Understanding the Appraisal Process

-Purchasing a home is the largest transaction many of us might ever consider.
-Whether it's where you raise your family, a second vacation property or an investment, the purchase of real property is an involved transaction that requires multiple parties to pull it all off.
+A home purchase is the most serious financial decision some people could ever consider.
+Whether it's a primary residence, a seasonal vacation property or an investment, the purchase of real property is a detailed financial transaction that requires multiple people working in concert to make it all happen.

-Practically all the participants are very familiar.
-The most recognizable face in the transaction is the real estate agent.
-Next, the bank provides the financial capital required to bankroll the exchange.
-And ensuring all details of the sale are completed and that a clear title passes from the seller to the buyer is the title company.
+Most of the participants are quite familiar.
+The most familiar person in the exchange is the real estate agent.
+Next, the mortgage company provides the money necessary to fund the exchange.
+And ensuring all details of the transaction are completed and that a clear title transfers to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.